 Article 21: Foreigners who desire to travel to places closed to foreigners shall apply for travel permits from local public security organs [i.e., the police].

 How to apply for it?

-We will help you in applying for it after you entering Tibet.
+We will help you in applying for it after you enter Tibet.
 Our guide will ask you for your passport and the Tibet Entry Permit and submit it to the Foreign Affairs Section of PSB.

-At the present, you have to apply for a Travel Permit if you are planning to visit the following places:
+At present, you have to apply for a Travel Permit if you are planning to visit the following places:

 Tsetang: Samye Monastery, Tomb of Tibetan King, Changdruk Temple, Yumbulakhang